Jim McIntyre (footballer): Queen of the South

 McIntyre was appointed Queen of the South manager on 27 June 2013, replacing Allan Johnston who moved to Kilmarnock on 24 June 2013.
 McIntyre appointed Gerry McCabe his assistant manager on 28 June 2013, having previously assisted him at Dunfermline.

 Ross County

 On 9 September 2014, McIntyre was appointed as manager of Scottish Premiership club Ross County.
 He led the club to their first major trophy, a Scottish League Cup, by winning the March 2016 final against Hibernian.
 McIntyre and his assistant Billy Dodds were sacked by County in September 2017.

 Dundee

 In August 2018, McIntyre rejected an approach from Falkirk regarding their managerial vacancy.
 He was appointed manager of Premiership club Dundee on 17 October 2018.
 McIntyre was sacked on 12 May 2019, after the club had been relegated from the Premiership.
-McIntyre managed just 4 wins in 31 games, which gave him the worst win percentage (12.90%) of any permanent manager in the club's history until Mark McGhee's stint three years later (7.14%).

 Cove Rangers

 McIntyre was appointed manager of newly promoted Scottish Championship club Cove Rangers in June 2022.
 He was sacked on 3 January 2023 following a 6–1 defeat to Inverness Caledonian Thistle the previous day.